William Westmoreland: Commander of Military Assistance Command, Vietnam (MACV)

-Westmoreland was sent to Vietnam in 1963.
-In January 1964, he became deputy commander of Military Assistance Command, Vietnam (MACV), succeeding Paul D. Harkins as commander in June.
-Secretary of Defense Robert McNamara told President Lyndon B. Johnson in April that Westmoreland was "the best we have, without question".
-As the head of the MACV, he was known for highly publicized, positive assessments of US military prospects in Vietnam.
-In 1965, TIME named him man of the year.
+Westmoreland was sent to South Vietnam on 27 January 1964, as deputy commander of MACV.
+He succeeded Paul D. Harkins as acting commander on 20 June and as permanent commander on 1 August.
+Secretary of Defense McNamara told President Johnson in April that Westmoreland was "the best we have, without question".
+As the head of the MACV, he was known for highly publicized, positive assessments of US military prospects in South Vietnam.
+In 1965, Time named him man of the year.
 He was mentioned in another Time magazine article as a potential candidate for the 1968 Republican presidential nomination.

-As time went on, the strengthening of communist combat forces in the South led to regular requests for increases in US troop strength, from 16,000 when Westmoreland arrived to its peak of 535,000 in 1968 when he was promoted to Chief of Staff of the US Army.
+As time went on, the strengthening of communist combat forces in the south led to regular requests for increases in U.S. troop strength, from 16,000 when Westmoreland arrived to 535,000 in 1968 when he was promoted to Chief of Staff of the U.S. Army.
 On 28 April 1967, Westmoreland addressed a joint session of Congress.
 "In evaluating the enemy strategy", he said, "it is evident to me that he believes our Achilles heel is our resolve. ...
 Your continued strong support is vital to the success of our mission. ...
 Backed at home by resolve, confidence, patience, determination, and continued support, we will prevail in Vietnam over the communist aggressor!"
 Westmoreland claimed that under his leadership, United States forces "won every battle".

 The turning point of the war was the 1968 Tet Offensive, in which communist forces attacked cities and towns throughout South Vietnam.
 At the time, Westmoreland was focused on the Battle of Khe Sanh and considered the Tet Offensive to be a diversionary attack.
 It is not clear if Khe Sanh was meant to be distraction for the Tet Offensive or vice versa; sometimes this is called the Riddle of Khe Sanh.
-Regardless, US and South Vietnamese troops successfully fought off the attacks during the Tet Offensive, and the communist forces took heavy losses, but the ferocity of the assault shook public confidence in Westmoreland's previous assurances about the state of the war.
+Regardless, U.S. and South Vietnamese troops successfully fought off the attacks during the Tet Offensive, and the communist forces took heavy losses, but the ferocity of the assault shook public confidence in Westmoreland's previous assurances about the state of the war.

-Political debate and public opinion led the Johnson administration to limit further increases in US troop numbers in Vietnam.
+Political debate and public opinion led the Johnson administration to limit further increases in U.S. troop numbers in Vietnam.
 Nine months afterward, when the My Lai Massacre reports started to break, Westmoreland resisted pressure from the incoming Nixon administration for a cover-up, and pressed for a full and impartial investigation by Lieutenant General William R. Peers.
 However, a few days after the tragedy, he had praised the same involved unit on the "outstanding job", for the "U.S. infantrymen had killed 128 Communists [sic] in a bloody day-long battle".
 Post 1969 Westmoreland also made efforts to investigate the Phong Nhị and Phong Nhất massacre a year after the event occurred.